-I am part of an initiative to develop and promote digital-humanities projects at Rutgers.
+I am part of an initiative to develop and promote work in the digital humanities at Rutgers.
 We organize lectures, workshops, open houses and other events: see the list of events on the initiative website at dh.rutgers.edu.
 That site also hosts notes from past workshops.
 I am also glad to hear directly from anyone interested in learning about DH at Rutgers.

 Literary Data graduate course

 In Spring 2015 I offered a graduate course, Literary Data: Some Approaches (English 350:509).
 The course combined a discussion of theories of literary data from the mid-twentieth century to the present with an introduction to literary data analysis in R. The technical material, including slides and problem sets, continues to be available on the course website.
 I draw some lessons from the course in a Debates in the Digital Humanities 2019 essay, “Teaching Quantitative Methods: What Makes It Hard (in Literary Studies)” (preprint).

 Using topic models for disciplinary history

 I am interested in applications of probabilistic topic modeling, and have worked particularly on the language of scholarly journals.
 This work has branched into several projects: